peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 For micropower nodes the gateway queues subscriptions, forwarding them to the node in a brief time window after the node performs a publication.
-The gateway subscribes to one topic defined in `mqtt_local.py`: publications to that topic are forwarded to all nodes.
-A node can also subscribe to additional topics.
+The gateway subscribes to one topic defined in `gwconfig.py`: publications to that topic (default "allnodes") are forwarded to all nodes.
+A node can subscribe to additional topics.
 This enables external devices to publish to any subset of the nodes.

 The node receives a JSON encoded 3-list comprising topic name, payload and the retain flag.
 See the demo `subonly.py` for an example where a node subscribes to a topic and goes to sleep.
-On waking any messages are received.
+On waking, pending messages are received.

 # 4. Installation